renovatebot/renovate/lib/manager/buildkite/readme.md

 *Is there anything else to know about this package manager?*

-Buildkite is a great service and they are active users of Renovate!
+Buildkite is a great service and the company uses Renovate!